bknyaz/bknyaz.github.io/_posts/2026-02-19-meta-merge.md

 > MetaMerge uses a pretrained graph neural network (GNN), that takes weights of multiple models as input and produces the weights for a single merged model as output without any training or finetuning.

-Before introducing MetaMerge and why is it called "Meta", let us briefly describe a common baseline approach and several key concepts.
+Before introducing MetaMerge and why it is called "Meta", let us briefly describe a common baseline approach and several key concepts.

 ## TL;DR
 - We introduce MetaMerge, a new model merging method that uses a pretrained graph neural network (GNN).
 - The "Meta" in MetaMerge comes from the fact that both input and output of the pretrained GNN are model weights.
 - MetaMerge does not require any training/finetuning.
-- MetaMerge shows competitive performance to weight averaging even though the metamodel (GNN) was not trained for merging.
+- MetaMerge can be competitive to weight averaging in some cases even though the metamodel (GNN) was not trained for merging, and more critically, the specific model we use for MetaMerge only observed tiny GPT2 style transformers (with <=1.6M parameters) during training.

 ## Simple Merge